 Kindle publishing on Amazon, or Kindle Direct publishing (KDP) has been around for more than a decade now.
 The industry has seen countless changes in this time but one thing has always remained true.
 You can make money with Kindle publishing.

-The real question is not whether you can still make money with Kindle publishing, (we already know there's lots to be made) it's who can make money and by what means?
+The real question is not whether you can still make money with Kindle publishing, (we already know there’s lots to be made) it’s WHO can make money and by WHAT means?

-I hear many people constantly talk about Kindle not being "worth" it.
-Or that it will "die" out in the future, and to those people, it may be true.
+I hear many people constantly talk about Kindle publishing not being “worth” it.
+Or that it will “die” out in the future, and to those people, it may be true.
 Because those people are the ones who think making money online is easy, effortless and all about scamming people.

 Kindle publishing isn’t about that anymore, it hasn’t been about that since 2015.